latex3/babel/docs/guides/using-babel-with-plain.md

 ## Languages

 Here is a document which runs with no error messages in pdfTeX and ePlain, but with an error in `latin` in TeX.
-Note two points: all of them use the Latin script, and there is only a set of hyphenation patterns (English):
+Note there is only a set of hyphenation patterns (English):
 ```tex
 \input afrikaans.sty
 \input albanian.sty